About Kari Arfstrom

 Kari M. Arfstrom, Ph.D. is the principal of Arfstrom Educational Consulting, specializing in B2E project management, research & demographics, forecasting & trends, and flipped learning.
 See tabs above for more information.

-Dr. Arfstrom has over two decades of experience in education and with mission driven K-12 membership organizations.
+Dr. Arfstrom has over two decades of experience in education with mission driven K-12 membership organizations.
 As a consilient thinker and serial entrepreneur, she takes the nugget of an idea to national implementation.
 She founded her consulting firm in 2012, which is currently not accepting proposals.
 Clients included technology and curriculum companies (such as TechSmith, JDL Horizons, Pearson) and associations and coalitions (such as ASCD, EdLiNC, NCTET and The Conference Board's Business & Education Council).
 Recently, consulted with ASCD, leading the product development efforts for professional learning programming for principals and other school leaders.

 Prior to this she held executive leadership roles at the Consortium for School Networking (CoSN), the Association of Educational Service Agencies (AESA), the American Association of School Administrators (AASA), and the National Youth Leadership Council (NYLC).
 Before her work with these nonprofit associations, she worked for the U. S. House of Representatives.
 Before her teaching position at a rural high school in Minnesota, Kari was the first in-store marketing director for the then-new concept of Barnes & Noble Booksellers.